 2.6.2.
 Habitat Protection.
 While EU member states are not specifically required to declare Special areas of Conservation for Annex IV species, the Aesculapian snake is still found within a large number of such sites that were established for other species or their habitats.
-Similarly, this species occurs in many Special Protection Areas (designated for birds) and is thus well represented in the Natura 2000 site series.
+Similarly, this species also occurs in many Special Protection Areas (designated for birds).
+It is therefore coincidentally present in many of the Natura 2000 sites in the European Union.
 In non-EU states it also often occurs in the equivalent series of protected sites known as the Emerald Network.
-In addition, all countries have various national and local designations of protected area where this species may be found.
+In addition, all countries have various other national and local designations of protected area where this species may be found.
 Nonetheless, this is an extremely widespread species so the majority of populations probably do not benefit from any formal habitat protection.